zuozhenggh/learning-library/common/labs/setup-compute/setup-marketplaceinstance-freetier.md

 ### About Oracle Cloud Marketplace

 The Oracle Cloud Marketplace is a catalog of solutions that extends Oracle Cloud services.
 It offers multiple consumption modes and deployment modes.
-In this lab we will be deploying the free Oracle Database 19c marketplace image.
+In this lab we will be deploying a solution created for LiveLabs.

 [Link to Marketplace](https://www.oracle.com/cloud/marketplace/)